 • Spinning performance of new cotton varieties; the development of new measurement technologies pertinent to fibers, yarns and fabrics

 Several graduate-level courses are taught through the Department of Plant and Soil Science and the Department of Industrial Engineering.
 Professional education activities include the Texas International Cotton School, as well as short courses, conferences, seminars and special tours.
 In addition, scholars from throughout the world conduct post-graduate research at the center.
 More than 4,000 people visit annually.

-CONTACT: Thomas Thompson, professor and chairman, Department of Plant and Soil Science, Texas Tech University at (806) 742-2838 or email@example.com
+CONTACT: Eric Hequet, Department Chair, Department of Plant and Soil Science, Texas Tech University at (806) 742-2838 or email@example.com